mattcarlotta/nvi-api/ERRORS.md

 - Method: `GET`
 - Status: `400`
 - Params: `id`
-- Explanation: the request body doesn't pass one or more of the following field validation rules:
+- Explanation: the request params doesn't pass one or more of the following field validation rules:
   - id: `required,uuid`

 ## E023